top of page

 1. Minimally Invasive Surgical Techniques

-One of the most significant innovations in hip preservation is the development of minimally invasive surgical techniques.
-Procedures such as hip arthroscopy have become increasingly popular due to their ability to treat various hip conditions with smaller incisions, reduced pain, and quicker recovery times.
-Hip arthroscopy allows surgeons to repair labral tears, reshape bone to correct impingement, and remove loose bodies from the joint, all while minimizing trauma to surrounding tissues.
+One of the most transformative innovations in hip preservation is the development of minimally invasive hip surgery, particularly hip arthroscopy.
+This procedure allows surgeons to treat labral tears, reshape bones to correct impingement, and remove loose bodies using small incisions, reducing trauma to surrounding tissues.

 Key Benefits: